benlebdaoui/benlebdaoui.github.io/_pages/about.md

 My primary focus entering college was soccer, and I had planned on becoming an engineer.
 However, two knee surgeries and two redshirt years later, I've developed a strong passion for mathematics.

-After graduating, I plan on pursuing a PhD in mathematics, and I am very interested in control theory, game theory, and data science.
+I am very interested in machine learning, control theory, game theory, and data science.
 I currently do research in mathematical modeling, optimal control, and inverse problems.

 In my free time I love watching soccer, playing poker, and reading.
 I also try to practice programming through projects relating to soccer.